 Keep your home elderly-friendly – Older people are more prone to being involved in accidents around the home.
-A significant proportion of them slips and fall, with this often leading to a serious injury such as fractures.
+A significant proportion of them slips and fall, with this, often leading to serious injuries such as fractures.
 Your elderly one should feel sufficiently safe and encouraged to live independently.

 Show they’re relevant – Old age isn’t a disease, so don’t make your elderly loved ones feel ostracized.
 Don’t leave them in isolation – that’s not a great place to be.
 Give them as much opportunity as possible to be involved in activities around your home and your community.
 Some older people can actually still work on certain jobs even after retiring, helping to make them feel relevant.